 - Greater volumes of agricultural production for processing are the key to the expansion and development of the agro-industrial sector.
-At the same time, a significant unused processing capacity in a comprehensive range of value-chains remains to be exploited before additional capacity needs to be commissioned. - There is no blueprint or blanket approach that can be followed in establishing agro-industries: investment decisions are location-, value chain- and time-specific. - There is a fundamental lack of understanding of the operations of most of the commodity valuechains due to a dearth of agricultural statistics - information on gross margins, prices, production volumes, losses and local consumption are simply not there, or at least not publically available for interested parties.
-This significantly hampers the effective planning of the agro-industrial sector. - Many components of an enabling environment for the agricultural sector, more broadly, have been or are being put in place.
-However, much remains to be done in order for it to be a fullyeffective enabling environment, and close monitoring is required in order for policy to be adapted in line with changing circumstances.
+At the same time, a significant unused processing capacity in a comprehensive range of value-chains remains to be exploited before additional investment should be made. - There is no blueprint or blanket approach that can be followed in establishing agro-industries: investment decisions are location-, value chain- and time-specific. - There is a fundamental lack of understanding of the operations of most of the commodity valuechains due to a dearth of agricultural statistics - information on gross margins, prices, production volumes, losses and local consumption are simply not there, or at least not publicly available for interested parties.
+This significantly hampers the effective planning of the agroindustrial sector. - Many components of an enabling environment for the agricultural sector, more broadly, have been or are being put in place.
+However, much remains to be done in order for it to be a fully-effective enabling environment, while close monitoring is required in order for policy to be continuously adapted in line with changing circumstances.